bensutherland/simple_pop_stats/README.md

 ## 16. Summarize a rubias base for collections, years and total N
 Summarize a filtered rubias base (SNP or microsat), and export a table reporting the repunit, CU number, collection, years per collection, and total N.
 This is a commonly produced table for publication or baseline benchmarks.
 Both the **microsatellite and SNP versions** require a repunit file.
-This file should be tab-delimited, with columns "Display_Order", "CU", "CU_Name", and "repunit".
+This file should be tab-delimited, with columns "Display_Order", "CU", "CU_NAME", and "repunit".

 ```
 summarise_rubias_baseline(baseline = <rubias_base filename>